oguzatas/oguzatas/README.md

 - 👋 Hi, I’m @xipexipe
 - 👀 I’m interested in programming, coding
-- 🌱 I’m currently learning Python-c#
+- 🌱 I’m currently learning Python-C,C#
 - 📫 How to reach me ==> oguzhanatas37@gmail.com
-- nickname meaning> Xipe of Toltec
+-

 <!---
 xipexipe/xipexipe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.